idrisimo/Spotify-Plays/README.md

 1) The links are grabbed from the spreadsheet, and opens the spotify page for the artist.

-2) Goes through an artist's discography toload all the json queries into the chrome logs
+2) Goes through an artist's discography to load all the json queries into the chrome logs

 3) Once all queries are loaded, the data is collected, put into a dataframe, cleaned up, then copied into middle.csv.